Montague semantics and modifier consistency measurement in neural language models: The modifier phenomena

+\begin{itemize} \item \textbf{Intersective} (or \textit{extensional}): describes the intersection of the noun denotation with the denotation of the adjective itself.
+Thus, the adjective can also be interpreted as a set.
+E.g. ``red car'' denotes the set of things that are both ``car'' and ``red''.

+\item \textbf{Subsective (non-intersective)}: describes a strict subset of the noun denotation it modifies.
+E.g. ``skillful teacher'' denotes a subset of teachers, but there is no general denotation for ``skillful''.

+\item \textbf{Privative non-subsective}: describes a set that is completely disjoint from the denotation of the noun it modifies.
+E.g. ``fake wall'' denotes a set of things that are definitely \textit{not} walls.

+\item \textbf{Plain non-subsective}: describes a set that may or may not be a subset of the noun denotation it modifies, depending on the context or the adjective itself.
+E.g. ``alleged criminal'' denotes a set of individuals whose inclusion in the set of criminals is dubious or undefined, while ``former president'' denotes a set of individuals that are not presidents anymore.

-\item \textbf{Ambiguous}: can be applied as any of the previous categories, depending on the noun it modifies and the context.
-Example: in ``big truck'' the interpretation of ``big'' is intersective, while in ``big fool'' is subsective non-intersective. \end{itemize}
+\item \textbf{Ambiguous}: can be applied to any of the previous categories, depending on the context and the modified noun.
+E.g. ``big'' is intersective in the phrase ``big truck'' and subsective non-intersective in the phrase ``big fool''. \end{itemize}